chrispsn/mesh/README.md

 [More discussion here](http://chrispsn.com/mesh-preview.html).

-### LOL you will never beat Microsoft Excel at its own game
+### "LOL you will never beat Microsoft Excel at its own game"

 Excel's location-based referencing model and formatting make it perfect as a calculation scratch-pad, or for viewing or editing data in formats like CSVs.